This is what it’s like when you see icebergs in Greenland for the first time in your life

 Hopefully some of these photos capture the true beauty of the icebergs in Greenland.

-Have you ever seen an iceberg before?
+Have you ever seen icebergs in Greenland?
+Have you even seen an iceberg before?
 How did it make you feel the first time you saw one?
 I’d love to hear your thoughts so let me know in the comment box below!

 Like this blog post?
 Then make sure you Pin it!